-Deferred tax liabilities are recognised for taxable temporary differences which arise when the carrying amount of an asset exceeds its tax base.
+Deferred tax liabilities are recognised for taxable temporary difference which arises when the carrying amount of an asset exceeds its tax base.

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets and liabilities and the deferred tax balances relate to the same taxation authority.